MAPC and Metropolitan Boston

 MAPC sees Fleets for the Future as a prime opportunity for its Clean Energy, Transportation, and Municipal Collaboration departments to participate in an interdisciplinary project and increase adoption of clean vehicle technology in the region's cities and towns.
 MAPC staff is excited about this opportunity to implement best practices through a regional procurement for clean fuel vehicles and technologies, making them more accessible and affordable in the region and helping to build the market and economies of scale in this important space.

-Through the Green Mobility Group Purchasing Program, MAPC is working with cities and towns to identify opportunities to retrofit existing fleet vehicles, up-fit new purchases, or implement clean fuel conversions.
+Through the Green Mobility Group Purchasing Program, MAPC is working with cities and towns to identify opportunities to retrofit existing fleet vehicles, up-fit new purchases, and install electric vehicle charging stations.
 MAPC handles the paperwork of packaging the vehicles with the most municipal demand into Requests for Quotes from vendors on the Statewide Contract, VEH102, to obtain the best prices vendors can offer.
 By participating, cities and towns will reduce the time investment needed to purchase clean vehicle technologies and get the best prices from vendors by buying in bulk.

-- Green Mobility Purchasing Advisory Committee Kick-Off Meeting Presentation (PDF)
+- Green Mobility Purchasing Advisory Committee Kick-Off Meeting Presentation - 12/12/16

-- Natick Municipal Green Vehicle Technology Workshop Presentation (PDF)
+- Worcester Municipal Green Vehicle Technology Workshop Presentation - 11/16/16

-- Worcester Municipal Green Vehicle Technology Workshop Presentation (PDF)
+- Natick Municipal Green Vehicle Technology Workshop Presentation - 11/1/16

 Regional Contact Information